Best Thai Food In Asheville: 7 Spots We Most Recommend For Noodles, Soups, & More

 Suwana’s Thai Orchid & Suwana’s Asian Cuisine

-For more appetizers, find anything like satay, dumplings, fried tofu, edamame, and spicy chicken wings.
+Whether you visit or order from Suwana’s Downtown or Tunnel Road locations, Tom and I get takeout far too often here.
+Think satay, dumplings, fried tofu, edamame, and spicy chicken wings.
 Then, select from soup and items like pork, tofu, or catfish stir-fry with basil, ginger, eggplant, cashew chicken, garlic, or sweet and sour sauces.
 Of course, Suwana’s has traditional curries and noodle dishes.
-I appreciate Suwana’s large portions for leftovers.

 Suwana’s Thai Orchid | 11 Broadway St., Asheville, NC 28801 & Suwana’s Asian Cuisine | 45 Tunnel Rd, Asheville, NC 28805